MRDIAZJR/programming/README.md

 # programming
-Files of programs I come up with using primarily C++ code and to a less extent JAVA.
+Programs I come up with in C++ & JAVA with Visual Studio & Eclipse IDEs respectively.
 Programming is fun!